History of Tango – Part 11: José Martínez. The great intuitive.

 In 1920 he traveled to Europe accompanied by Alice Lesage.
 This year he gave only one composition, dedicated to her, “Alice”.
 Manuel Buzón made an excellent recording of this tango, that we like to enjoy dancing:

 In 1921 he returned from Europe and remained in Uruguay.
 This year he composed “Pobre gaucho”, dedicated to his orchestra colleagues, and “Bataraz”, both recorded by Firpo:

 Possibly, this is also the year in which he composed what is considered his masterpiece: “La Cachila”.
 It has everything.
-After an intense first part, of incomparable beauty, comes a second part with vibrant renovating rhythms, piercing, rich and tearing.
+After an intense first part, of incomparable beauty, comes a second part with vibrant renovating rhythms, piercing, rich, and tearing.
 That is the way it was interpreted by Osvaldo Pugliese:

-It had become one of the classics of the genre, of permanent presence in the repertoire of orchestras of all times.
+It had become one of the classics of the genre, of a permanent presence in the repertoire of orchestras of all times.

 In 1922, he took a second trip to Europe, with work in mind, but he didn’t receive help from the community of tango musicians living there.
 On his own, he got advantageous contracts to play in Paris and Madrid.

 During his last three years of life, he resided in Europe, and we only know about the composition “Place Pigalle”, which he registered in France.

 He died of tuberculosis on September 29, 1924, at a hospital in Paris.
 He was 32 years old at the time of his death.